GatoGraphQL/GatoGraphQL/README.md

 ### To avoid JavaScript fatigue

 PoP is not a JavaScript framework, but a framework spanning into the server and client-side.
-While developers can add client-side JavaScript to enhance the application, it is certainly not a requirement, and powerful applications can be created with a basic knowledge of JavaScript.
+While developers can add client-side JavaScript to enhance the application, it is certainly not a requirement, and powerful applications can be created with basic knowledge of JavaScript.

 ### To implement COPE or similar techniques